 He holds a BSc in Biology from the University of Madeira and an MSc in Ecology from the University of Coimbra.
-Dinarte is currently a PhD student at the University of Madeira (Portugal), conducting an integrative study on spatial and temporal dynamics of the Madeiran landsnails, with the purpose of evaluating the species response to climate and habitat shifting and the implications on their conservation.
+Dinarte is currently a PhD student at the University of Madeira (Portugal), conducting an integrative study on spatial and temporal dynamics of the Madeiran landsnails to evaluate the species response to climate and habitat shifting and the implications on their conservation.

-He has great red listing experience, gained during the IUCN workshops at Bragança (2012) and Lisboa (2015), where he learnt Red Listing.
-Dinarte was recently involved on the European Terrestrial Molluscs assessment (LIFE PRE BE 001 - European Red Lists), as one of the assessors and experts, completing the assessment and distribution maps for 52 selected terrestrial molluscs species, 34 of those as the primary/author or co-author.
+He has great red listing experience, gained during the IUCN workshops at Bragança (2012) and Lisboa (2015), being an IUCN official Red List Trainer since 2019.
+In addition, Dinarte was recently involved in the European Terrestrial Molluscs assessment (LIFE PRE BE 001 - European Red Lists), contributing with 34 species assessments as the primary/author or co-author.

 Jardim Botânico da Madeira, Eng.º Rui Vieira

 Relevant Island Knowledge: